tapdata/tapdata-docs/docs/enterprise/prerequisites/others/custom-connection.md

 rest.patch(url, parameters, connectTimeOut, readTimeOut) rest.patch(url, parameters, headers, connectTimeOut, readTimeOut)

-// 调用http的 patch 方法
+// Call the http 'patch' method
-// connectTimeOut：连接超时时间，单位毫秒(ms)，默认为 10000 ms，需要指定连接超时时间时可以使用该参数
+// connectTimeOut: Connection timeout in milliseconds (ms), default is 10000 ms. Use this parameter to specify the connection timeout if needed.
-// readTimeOut：读取超时时间，单位毫秒(ms)，默认为 30000 ms，需要指定读取超时时间时可以使用该参数
+// readTimeOut: Read timeout in milliseconds (ms), default is 30000 ms. Use this parameter to specify the read timeout if needed.

 var result = rest.patch('http://127.0.0.1:1234/users?where[user_id]=1', {status: 0}, {}, 30, 300);
 rest.delete(url)